hubsterio/docs/docs/api/0_overview.rst

 based on **page number** and **page size**.
 This is typically when certain **GET** requests may yield a large number of records.

-Below is an example returning the Hubs from the Portal API resource.
+Below is an example from Portal API resource returning Hubs as paginated response.

 **Response** : 200 (OK)